Permafrost/Tundra/README.md

         of these invocations are merged directly with the pipeline itself.

+* #### tundra.service:initiator

+    Returns true if the calling service is the initiating top-level service for this thread.

+    * Outputs:
+      * `$initiator?` is a boolean indicating if the calling service is the top-level service that initiated this thread.

 * #### tundra.service:invoke

     Invokes a service either synchronously or asynchronously, and